mitch-seymour/react-bootstrap-skeleton/README.md

 ```

-Now, if you have grunt running per the instructions listed in the **Run** section above, you will see the `browserify:bundle` task get executed, which essentially means your `jsx` code will be converted into javascript and placed in the `public/js/app.bundle.js` file.
-Now, if you visit [http://localhost:9000](http://localhost:9000), you will see your custom component rendered on the page.
+Now, if you have gulp running per the instructions listed in the **Run** section above, the `jsx` code will be converted into javascript and placed in the `public/js/app.bundle.min.js` file.
+Now, if you visit [http://localhost:3000](http://localhost:3000), you will see your custom component rendered on the page.

 That's pretty much it.
-In less than 5 minutes, you were able to get a React application going, and should be able to easily build bootstrap themes.
+In less than 5 minutes, you were able to get a React application running, and should be able to build from here.

 ___